donhenton/auth-nginx/README.md

 ### Docker host
 In the above sample usage the add-host flag adds the ip to the container etc/hosts file that will allow access to services on the host, eg a web server.
-This syntax is Mac only.
+This syntax is Mac Docker Toolbox only.
+It is grepping the output of ifconfig to find the ip assigned by the Mac to the virtual box VM.
+Additionally mapping a file (ngproxy.conf) on the host to a *file* inside the container is only allowed if the external file is part of a docker volume.
+This happens automatically with docker-toolbox for the Mac for the /Users directory.
+In general in real docker, you can only mount volumes.

 ### Docker file lua
 The Dockerfile_lua script compiles the lua module which allows lua scripting for conf files: